luisrochadev/portfolioLR/README.md

 In order to keep things looking fresh , I created a function that shuffles around the order of my images on each visit.

-The site is mobile optimized featuring a slide out side menu for small and largee sized devices.
+The site is mobile optimized featuring a slide out side menu for small and large sized devices.